Infinitely many noncontractible closed magnetic geodesics on non-compact manifolds: Proof of the main theorem

 Set $\rho:=i_0!$.
 Define the iteration periodic orbits as $\ga_i:=\hat{\ga}_i^{\rho/j_i}$, $i=1, 2, \ldots, r$.
 Clearly, each $\ga_i$ is a closed magnetic geodesic of energy $k$ representing $\al^{\rho}$, and for any $\ell\in\bbN$ we have the following:

 because of $\ell\rho>i_0$.

-In the following \textbf{we always assume that the pullback bundles $\ga_i^*TM\to\R/T_i\Z$ are trival}, where $T_i$, $i=1,2,\ldots,r$ are the periods of $\ga_i$, otherwise one may consider the $2$-fold iterations $\ga_i^2$ instead of $\ga_i$ and the following argument goes through analogously.
+In the following \textbf{we always assume that the pullback bundles $\ga_i^*TM\to\R/T_i\Z$ are trivial}, where $T_i$, $i=1,2,\ldots,r$ are the periods of $\ga_i$, otherwise one may consider the $2$-fold iterations $\ga_i^2$ instead of $\ga_i$ and the following argument goes through analogously.

 \begin{clm}~ Under the assumptions of Theorem~\ref{thm: mainresult2}, for each $\ell\in\bbN$ there exists $\T\cdot\ga_*^\ell \in\mathcal{K}(\Sk, \al^{\ell \rho})$ satisfying

 \end{clm}

 \begin{proof}[Proof of Claim~\ref{clm:novanishing}] Consider the penalized functional $\Sk^\sigma$ on the Hilbert manifold $\M_{\al^{\ell\rho}}$.
 By the condition (A') , $l_{ \al^{\ell \rho}}>0$ and $\H_q(\Lambda_{\al^{\ell \rho}} M;\K)\neq 0$.
 Then by Lemma~\ref{lem:bddbelow} and Proposition~\ref{prop:PSc} for every $k>c_u(L)$ and all $\sigma\in\bbN$ the functionals $\Sk^\sigma:\M_{\al^{\ell\rho}}\to \R$ satisfy the Palais-Smale condition and are bounded from below.